Tax Reform and Higher Education in 2025

 Saving and Paying for College

 While there is no substitute for federal student aid, the tax code also helps expand access to postsecondary education, particularly for low- and middle-income students.
-However, Republican lawmakers are considering eliminating key tax benefits that help students afford college.
+However, Republican lawmakers are making changes to several tax benefit that helps students afford college.

 At the same time, other important tax reforms, such as repealing the taxability of Pell Grants, are not currently being advanced.
 Eliminating taxes on Pell Grants would simplify the tax code and improve access for low-income students.